 The program blends the coursework of BW’s public health major with a comprehensive foundation of medical science and healthcare.

 Its distinctive approach is linked to the first-year curriculum of primary care-focused medical schools.
 Its innovative format makes it the first of its kind in Ohio.

-Early assurance partnerships with Ohio University's Heritage College of Osteopathic Medicine and The Lake Erie College of Osteopathic Medicine provide you with a pipeline for early acceptance to medical school.
+Early assurance partnerships with Ohio University's Heritage College of Osteopathic Medicine, the Lake Erie College of Osteopathic Medicine and Northeast Ohio Medical University provide you with a pipeline for early acceptance to medical school.

 Hands-on research opportunities, case studies and dynamic class projects give you the tools to build an impressive application for medical school.